 The term call baiting may seem self-explanatory—baiting a debt recovery professional during a phone call.
 But what are they baiting the agent to do?

-Simply put, call baiting is when the debtor attempts to trick you into breaking a law.
+Call baiting is when the debtor attempts to trick you into breaking a law.
 This can be a Fair Debt Collection Practices Act violation, or violation of other laws or regulations which pertain to debt collectors.

 Why Do People Call Bait?

 In general, call baiting is done for one basic reason.
-“They [call baiters] want to engender some kind of litigation or legal claim,” says Kaminski, Partner at Carlson & Messer, LLP and Chair of the Financial Services and Class Action Group.
+“They [call baiters] want to engender some kind of litigation or legal claim,” says Kaminski, Partner at Carlson & Messer LLP, and Chair of the Financial Services and Class Action Group.

 But more specifically, there are a few different reasons a debtor may engage in call baiting.

-Monetary Gain
+Monetary Gains

 Credit Repair

 Some people call bait intending to seek to change their credit report.
 Some baiters hope suing an agency can lead to a settlement.
-The aim of such a settlement would be to cause the agency to agree to remove items from the debtor’s credit report.

 To Buy Time Or Avoid Bankruptcy

 Some baiters are just trying to stall between attempts to collect their debt.
 For example, they may ask confusing questions, then suggest the agent call back in 30 days.
-They often do this to buy time and avoid bankruptcy.

 Prior Bad Experience